-There is no guarantee that the results obtained in current preclinical studies, our Phase 1/2 clinical trial of TC-210, or our Phase 1/2 clinical trial of TC-110 will be sufficient to obtain regulatory approval or marketing authorization for such product candidates.
-The FDA may ultimately decide that the design, number and type of clinical trials, number of patients studied or results of our planned clinical trials for TC-210 and TC-110, even if positive, are not sufficient for regulatory approval in their respective target indications.
+There is no guarantee that the results obtained in current preclinical studies, the Phase 2 portion of our Phase 1/2 clinical trial of gavo-cel, the Phase 1 and/or Phase 2 portions of our Phase 1/2 clinical trial of TC-510, or our other planned clinical trials will be sufficient to obtain regulatory approval or marketing authorization for such product candidates.
+The FDA may ultimately decide that the design, number and type of clinical trials, number of patients studied or results of our clinical trial for gavo-cel and/or TC-510, even if positive, are not sufficient for regulatory approval in their respective target indications.
 Changes in the manufacturing process as we scale-up and optimize our process for manufacturing our product candidates could also delay development or require us to conduct additional clinical trials or non-clinical studies or could lead to different results than achieved with the earlier processes.
 We may not be able to initiate or complete our clinical trials or announce results from our clinical trials on the timelines we expect.
 We may experience slower than expected enrollment and randomization of patients in our clinical trials.
 These types of delays can lead to delays in completion of a trial and announcement of results.
-There is also the potential for slower than expected clinical site initiation, delays or problems in analyzing data, and the potential need for additional analysis or data or the need to enroll additional patients in any of our clinical trials.
+There is also the potential for slower than expected clinical site initiation, delays or problems in analyzing data and the potential need for additional analysis or data or the need to enroll additional patients in any of our clinical trials.
 We may also encounter delays arising from unexpected adverse events in a trial or other unexpected hurdles or issues in the conduct of any trial.
+We may not be able to collect sufficient data in our clinical trials to obtain regulatory approval or marketing authorization or to continue with clinical development of one or more of our product candidates.
+For example, we may not be able to obtain sufficient patient samples because the patients we enroll in our clinical trials are unable or unwilling to complete follow-up visits and/or proceed with sample collection such as biopsy procedures.
+Consequently, we may not be able to produce translational or other data on expected timelines, or at all.
 Negative results in the development of our lead product candidates may also impact our ability to obtain regulatory approval for our other product candidates, either at all or within anticipated timeframes because, although other product candidates may target different indications, the underlying technology platform, manufacturing process and development process is the same for all of our product candidates.
 Accordingly, a failure in any one program may affect the ability to obtain regulatory approval to continue or conduct clinical programs for other product candidates.